We may receive a commission for products purchased through the links on our site at NO additional cost to you.

-Multi-oscillating tools and oscillating tools are the same thing.
-It can get confusing while shopping around for the best oscillating power tool, but don’t worry.
+Multi-oscillating tools and oscillating tools are the same things.
+It can get confusing while shopping around for the best oscillating power tool but don’t worry.
 Just understand that they are one and the same.
 Different companies will use different terms to try to set their brand apart.
 The tool functions the same.

 You will also see an oscillating tool called a multi-tool.
 This is a common name for this type of power tool.
-Multi-tool is also interchangeable with oscillating tool!
+Multi-tool is also interchangeable with oscillating tools!

 See also – Circular Saw